-Who knew the latter would become synonymous with all things fall?
+Who knew the PSL would become synonymous with all things fall?

 So, after much tinkering, I’ve put together this healthier version of the Starbucks Pumpkin Latte.
 From my kitchen to yours, I hope you enjoy every last sip!